kubernetes-sigs/descheduler/docs/user-guide.md

 ```

 ### Balance Cluster By Node Memory Utilization
 If your cluster has been running for a long period of time, you may find that the resource utilization is not very
 balanced.
-The `LowNodeUtilization` strategy can be used to rebalance your cluster based on `cpu`, `memory`
+The following two strategies can be used to rebalance your cluster based on `cpu`, `memory`
 or `number of pods`.

+#### Balance high utilization nodes
-Using the following policy configuration file, descheduler will rebalance the cluster based on memory by evicting pods
+Using `LowNodeUtilization`, descheduler will rebalance the cluster based on memory by evicting pods
 from nodes with memory utilization over 70% to nodes with memory utilization below 20%.

 ```